He Puapua: Māori Health Authority

 In April 2021, Minister of Health Andrew Little announced the creation of an independent Māori Health Authority to set some Māori health strategy and policies, and oversee the commissioning of some Māori health services.
 The proposed organisation was criticised by the opposition New Zealand National Party for promoting alleged racial "separatism."

 In response, Associate Health Minister Ayesha Verrall claimed that the Māori Health Authority would ensure Māori input in funding and improve Māori health outcomes.
 In mid-September 2021, the government announced the interim board members of the Health Authority, whose membership included co-chairs Sharon Shea (chair of the Bay of Plenty District Health Board), Tipa Mahuta (Deputy Chair of the Counties Manukau District Health Board), and Lady Tureiti Moxon.

 Education curriculum

-Education Minister Chris Hipkins is working on introducing a new New Zealand history curriculum that would reflect Māori oriented history, colonization and the impact of power and privilege.
+Then Education Minister Chris Hipkins commenced work on introducing a new New Zealand history curriculum that would reflect Māori oriented history, colonisation and the impact of power and privilege.
 The new education curriculum will primarily cover the following themes: